ibizaman/selfhostblocks/README.md

 using building blocks and promoting best practices.*

 It is obvious by now that
 a deep dependency on proprietary service providers - "the cloud" - is a significant liability.
 One aspect often talked about is privacy which is inherently not guaranteed when using a proprietary service and is a valid concern.
-A more punishing issue is having your account closed or locked without prior warning.
+A more punishing issue is having your account closed or locked without prior warning
-When that happens, you get an instantaneous sinking feeling in your stomach at the realization you lost access to your data, possibly without recourse.
+When that happens,
+you get an instantaneous sinking feeling in your stomach at the realization you lost access to your data, possibly without recourse.

-Self-hosting is the only alternative that alleviate those concerns but it requires a lot of technical skills and time.
+Hosting services yourself is the obvious alternative to alleviate those concerns but it tends to require a lot of technical skills and time.
-SelfHostBlocks' and its sibling project [Skarabox][]' goal is to lower the bar to self-hosting.
+SelfHostBlocks (together with its sibling project [Skarabox][]) aims to lower the bar to self-hosting, and provides an opinionated server management system based on NixOS modules embedding best practices.

-SelfHostBlocks is different from other server management projects because it's main focus is ease of long term maintenance before ease of installation.
+Contrary to other server management projects, its main focus is ease of long term maintenance before ease of installation.
 To achieve this, it provides building blocks to setup services.
-Some services are already provided out of the box and adding custom ones is done easily thanks to those blocks.
+Some are already provided out of the box, and customizing or adding additional ones is done easily.

-The building blocks fit nicely together thanks to [contracts](#contracts) which SelfHostBlocks introduces into nixpkgs.
+The building blocks fit nicely together thanks to [contracts](#contracts) which SelfHostBlocks sets out to introduce into nixpkgs.
-This will increase modularity, code-reuse and empower end users to assemble components that fit together to build their server.
+This will increase modularity, code reuse and empower end users to assemble components that fit together to build their server.

 ## TOC